kwasmich/PICS/README.md

     Ym0 ???
 Ym1 ???
 Ym2 ???
 Ym3 ??? …
     Yn0 ???
 Yn1 ???
 Yn2 ???
 Yn3 ??? …

-To be still able to use OpenMAX I had to write a method to "compress" the luma vertically.
+To be still able to use OpenMAX I had to write a method to "compress" the chroma vertically.
 This intoduces a higher than intended CPU usage.
-Instead of ~11% CPU PICS consumes ~23% CPU while streaming and 0% while noone is watching.
+Instead of ~11% CPU PICS consumes ~16% CPU while streaming and 0% while noone is watching.
 This is still much lower than rougnly 90-100% CPU usage from other MJPEG streaming software.